onlineconf/onlineconf/README.md

 ### /onlineconf/datacenter

-`/onlineconf/datacenter` groups servers by their IP addresses.
-The name of a parameter is the name of a datacenter, the value is a comma-separated list of networks.
+`/onlineconf/datacenter` groups servers by datacenter.
+The name of a child parameter is the name of a datacenter, the value can either be of `Null` type or a comma-separated list of networks of `Text` or `List` types.
+In the first case datacenter name will be received from *onlineconf-updater* (`datacenter` parameter in its `onlineconf.yaml` config), in the second case it will be calculated using IP address *onlineconf-updater* connected from.

 ### /onlineconf/suspended